nextcloud/spreed/docs/poll.md

 * Response:
     - Status code:
         + `201 Created`
-        + `400 Bad Request` When the question or the options were too long
+        + `400 Bad Request` When the question or the options were too long or invalid (not strings)
         + `403 Forbidden` When the conversation is read-only
         + `403 Forbidden` When the actor does not have chat permissions
         + `404 Not Found` When the conversation could not be found for the participant